Philogicatician/obsidian-firefly-theme/README.md

 ## 📦 About this Version
 ![Release Badge](https://img.shields.io/github/v/release/lazercaveman/firefly-obsidian-theme)

-This is is an early version of the Firefly Theme, and some things may not be implemented yet - it works for me at the moment. **If you're missing something, feel free to open up an issue** to discuss possible changes.
+This is is slightly modified version of the Firefly Theme.
+Some things are slightly edited to fit my (Phil's) tastes.

 ## 📥  How-To Install the Firefly Theme into Obsidian